 Zero-based budgeting is good when you have difficulty tracking your spending in today’s increasingly cashless society.
-It’s good to help escape the trap of living paycheque to paycheque, and does a good job of making you aware how much money you have coming in and going out.
+It’s good to help escape the trap of living paycheque to paycheque and does a good job of making you aware of how much money you have coming in and going out.
 It’s the most practical and useful budget for most families.

 How often should you reassess your finances?

 Although there’s no hard and fast rule about how often you should reassess your finances, a good rule of thumb is to reassess at least once a year, or whenever there’s a major life change.
 Examples of major life changes include a wedding, moving to a new home, the birth of a child or divorce.

 These life changes can have a major impact on finances, so it’s the ideal time to review your budget and make changes as necessary.
 For instance, with the birth of a child, there are additional child-related expenses.
 Your income may also be lower if a partner is going on paternity leave.

 If there isn’t a major life change, it’s a good idea to reassess your finances at least once a year.
 A lot can happen in a year: you might get a pay raise at work, or you might have new expenses if you, say, bought a new car or joined a gym.
 Reassessing will ensure that your budget is fully up to date and reflective of your day-to-day spending.

 What are the pros and cons of zero-based budgeting?